-Minor neck aches, pain, and stiffness are something we all suffer from time to time.
+Minor neck aches, pain, and stiffness are something people suffer from time to time.
 They are usually brought on by a spinal misalignment caused by overworking or holding the head in an awkward position, such as sleeping in an incorrect posture.
 Fortunately these minor aches and pains usually clear up after a day of rest or a good night’s sleep.
 Unfortunately, the underlying problem continues.

 - Don’t sleep on your stomach.
 This can cause harmful stretching and twisting of the neck muscles.